rikki-iki/postcss-rgb-filter/README.md

 See [PostCSS](https://github.com/postcss/postcss) docs for examples for your environment.

+## Options

+### `cssvars` (default: `false`)

-If you use the [css variables](https://www.npmjs.com/package/postcss-css-variables) plugin and want to use a variable for the color value, make sure it also runs before this plugin.
+Setting to `true` allows you to use the [css variables](https://www.npmjs.com/package/postcss-css-variables) plugin and use a variable for the color value.

+### `loss` (default: `10`)

+This plugin does some very heavy calculations, this setting allow you to improve the accuracy of converted colour, by reducing the loss.
+A loss of `0` means a perfect colour conversion, however this can significantly slow down the time it takes postcss to process your files, especially when used a lot.

+## Plugin order

 If you prefer writing colours in hex format simple add a plugin like [postcss-rgb-plz](https://www.npmjs.com/package/postcss-rgb-plz) and make sure it runs before this plugin.